Outsourcing: Insourcing

-Insourcing is the process of reversing an outsourcing, possibly using help from those not currently part of the inhouse staff.
+Insourcing is the process of reversing an outsourcing, possibly using help from those not currently part of the in-house staff.
+Some authors call this backsourcing, reserving the term insourcing to refer simply to conducting certain activities in-house.

 Outsourcing has gone through many iterations and reinventions, and some outsourcing contracts have been partially or fully reversed.
 Often the reason is to maintain control of critical production or competencies, and insourcing is used to reduce costs of taxes, labor and transportation.
+Sometimes there are problems with the outsourcing agreements, because of the pressure to bring jobs back to their home country, or simply because it has stopped being efficient to outsource particular tasks.

-Regional insourcing, a related term, is when a company assigns work to a subsidiary that is within the same country.
-This differs from onshoring and reshoring, which may be either inside or outside the company.
+Studies conducted at companies confirm the positive impact of using insourcing on financial performance.

 Regional insourcing

-Regional insourcing is a process in which a company establishes satellite locations for specific entities of their business, making use of advantages one state may have over another This concept focuses on the delegating or reassigning of procedures, functions, or jobs from production within a business in one location to another internal entity that specializes in that operation.
+Regional insourcing, a related term, takes place when a company assigns work to a subsidiary that is within the same country.
+This differs from onshoring and reshoring, which may be either inside or outside the company.
+For this process, a company establishes satellite locations for specific entities of their business, making use of advantages one state may have over another, such as taxes, education, or workforce skill sets, This concept focuses on the delegating or reassigning of procedures, functions, or jobs from production within a business in one location to another internal entity that specializes in that operation.
 This allows companies to streamline production, boost competency, and increase their bottom line.

 This competitive strategy applies the classical argument of Adam Smith, which posits that two nations would benefit more from one another by trading the goods that they are more proficient at manufacturing.